-Like most islands off the coast of El Nido, Helicopter Island is home to towering cliffs sandwiching thick dark green rainforests.
+Like most islands off the coast of El Nido, Helicopter Island (officially called Dilumacad Island) is home to towering cliffs sandwiching thick dark green rainforests.
 On one side of the island is this massive mountain.
 From afar, its cliffs looked like its edges are rounded, making it look more nurturing than the other islands.
 Most parts of the m0untain was naked, baring its contours, carved by time, if not God himself.

 On the other end is another massive cliff that looks like the helicopter’s tail, rising from a wide blanket of white sand.
 In late afternoons, the cliff blocks off the sun, allowing tourists to stay longer in its cool shade.

 One of the things we easily noticed was that the waves here were a little bit more violent.
 None of us could swim that far off the coast because the waves would just spit us back to the shore.
 Well, we liked it so we decided to play with the waves a bit longer.
 We would swim and let the waves wrestle us back into the territory of muscle pains.

 At one point, I just chose to put down my snorkel and just lie down on the sand, in the middle of dry leaves, and watch my friends have the time of their lives.
 My friend Ayn sat on a bed of rock, admiring the view.
 Leo braved the waves with a camera in his hands, hoping for a good shot.
 The others challenged the waves some more.